 Go outside Sibiu

 Add two more days to your visit if you want to explore the cultural and natural attractions around Sibiu, especially the rich ethnographic villages known as Marginimea Sibiului.
-Visit the fortified churches around Sibiu: Cisnadie (9 km), Cisnadioara (11km), Valea Viilor (48 km) or the more distant Bazna (65 km) and Biertan (70 km).
-Or uncover the Cistercian Monastery of Carta.
+Visit the fortified churches around Sibiu: Cisnadie (9 km), Cisnadioara (11km), Valea Viilor (48 km) or Bazna (65 km) and Biertan (70 km).
+Or drive the 20 km to the Cistercian Monastery of Carta.
 For hikes and nature trips, try Cindrel or Fagaras Mountains.
 You can also go skiing in the mountain resort Paltinis.

-Plus, just 4 km from the city, in the scenic landscape from Dumbrava forest, you’ll find one of the largest open-air museums in Romanian and Europe, the Astra Museum of Folkloric Traditional Civilization.
-The museum is open daily all year long and is unquestionably one of the top attractions in Sibiu.
+If you don’t want to go too far away, just 4 km from the city, you’ll find one of the largest open-air museums in Romanian and Europe, the Astra Museum of Folkloric Traditional Civilization.
+The museum is open all year long and is unquestionably one of the top attractions in Sibiu.

 Check the Christmas market

 Sibiu has one of the best Christmas markets in Romania and this annual tradition is one of the main winter events of the city.
 If you happen to be in Sibiu from the end of November until the 26th of December, be prepared to be entertained.
-Besides the themed decorations and traditional Christmas objects for sale, this major event also means concerts and lots of fun for the children.
-It’s one of the best things to do in Sibiu for families.
+Besides the themed decorations and traditional Christmas objects for sale, this major event also means concerts and lots of family fun.